11/6/2024

 Jeffrey Bernstein

-We should assume what we saw in the fiscal first quarter is more of a reasonable run rate going forward or was there some unusual that drove that higher?
-No,
+We should assume what we saw in the fiscal first quarter is more of a reasonable run rate going forward, or was there some unusual that drove that higher?

 speaker

-we're experiencing somewhat similar as I mentioned at the building Van Flea.
-There was some backlogs due to availability of tractor trailers and units.
-We're seeing that supply chain improve now, so we are seeing delivery of larger number of units, so there will be a catch up here and then it should again taper off.
-Thank you.
+No, we're experiencing somewhat similar.
+As I mentioned at the buildings, there were some backlogs due to availability of tractor trailers and units we're seeing that supply chain improved now so we are seeing delivery of larger number of units so there will be a catch-up here and then and then it should again taper off thank you thank you we'll take our next question from Bryan Harbor with Morgan Stanley your line is open thanks morning guys

 speaker